 We love this one for its clear sense of its intended guest persona: the experience-loving urban explorer.
 This is the kind of guest who appreciates well-chosen listing details like “directly opposite the State Library lawn, where students lounge in the sun, buskers entertain & many historic celebrations & demonstrations have occurred.”
 The description is simple, short and to the point.

 This listing even directly calls out who it’s best for, a tactic we definitely recommend: “Particularly suitable for music lovers, with a guitar and a record player for guests to enjoy.”

 Lastly, this host also speaks to her target guests’ sense of adventure by offering insider expertise and tours of the “hidden pockets of Melbourne” for her guests—though she’s also clear that this is “upon request,” so that more introverted guests will know their vacation won’t be interrupted by a well-meaning host.
 Smart!

 - Develop a guest persona to help guide your property description choices

 - Make mention of your insider knowledge (if you are the type of host to show guests around and/or give suggestions)

 - As you target a particular type of guest, be careful not to alienate other types

 - Keep it short and simple.
 If you can say it in a sentence, don’t write a paragraph.
 Bullet points can also be effective for organizing features simply and effectively

 Your Best Airbnb Description Yet

-Need a little help making your Airbnb description the best it can be?
+Are you getting into Airbnb hosting and need a little help making your Airbnb description the best it can be?
 Guest Hook specializes in crafting gleaming listings that inform, intrigue, and set you apart from the crowd.
 Get yours today.